Breeding Location:

 General

-Slaty-backed Gull: Large gull with dark slate-gray back and upper wings; darker outer primaries are separated from mantle by a staggered row of white spots.
-Underside of primaries are gray; broad white trailing edge to wings.
+Slaty-backed Gull: Large gull with dark slate-gray back and upper wings; darker outer primaries are separated from mantle by staggered row of white spots.
+Undersides of primaries are gray; broad white trailing edge to wings.
 Legs and feet are bright pink and eyes are yellow with red orbital ring; bill is yellow with red spot near tip.
 Sexes are similar.
 Winter adult shows brown streaking on head and neck and dark streak through eye.
-Juvenile is dull gray-brown with white lower belly and black bill; 1st winter is similar but shows more white on face and neck.
-1st summer is mostly white with gray-brown mottling and splotches; outer primaries, secondaries, and tail remain dark; bill is black and the legs and feet are pale pink.
-2nd year resembles winter adult but has paler wings, brown on nape, sides, belly, and undertail, and has dark spot at tip of yellow bill; retains black-tipped yellow bill through third winter.
+Juvenile is dull gray-brown with white lower belly and black bill.

 Range and Habitat